alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 available per state.
 A depth $$d$$ search will require considering $$b^d$$ sequences of actions, exponential in the branching factor, so $$b$$ is often considered a proxy for search difficulty.

 To set a baseline, the branching factor of Chess averages 31 to 35 legal moves.
-In my analysis, Destruct-o-Match has an average branching factor of 34 moves. **Destruct-o-Match is as expensive to search as Chess.** This is actually so crazy to me, and makes me feel less bad about working on this.
+In my analysis, the start board in Destruct-o-Match has an average of 34 legal moves. **Destruct-o-Match is as expensive to search as Chess.** This is actually so crazy to me, and makes me feel less bad about working on this.
 If people can dedicate their life to Chess, I can dedicate two weeks to a Destruct-o-Match side project.

 To handle this branching factor, we can use search tree pruning.
 Instead of considering every possible action, at each timestep, we should consider only the $$k$$ most promising actions.
-This could miss some potentially high reward sequences, but makes it more practical to search deeper over longer sequences.
+This could miss some potentially high reward sequences if they start with low scoring moves, but it makes it more practical to search deeper over longer sequences.
 This is often a worthwhile trade-off.

 Quick aside: in college, I once went to a coding competition where we split into groups, and